 This consumer research was conducted in March 2019 in France, Germany, Poland, Spain & the UK to explore consumer attitudes and perceptions towards online advertising and determine how these may have changed since the introduction of GDPR.
 The research results are informing EDAA’s assessment of shifts in consumer perspectives as it looks to further develop the industry’s self-regulatory programme for the benefit of consumers and industry alike.

 The research infographic can be viewed and downloaded here.
+The full research slides can be downloaded here.

 - Improving consumer awareness and understanding of online data usage and addressing misconceptions increase positive thinking towards online advertising